Delta SkyMiles review: How they work, what you get and whether they’ll work for you

 I’ll show you the basics of earning and using your Delta miles.

-- Delta SkyMiles® Gold Business American Express Card: Earn 40,000 bonus miles after you spend $2,000 in purchases on your new Card in the first 3 months. $99 annual fee, waived the first year (see rates and fees)
+- Delta SkyMiles® Gold Business American Express Card: Earn 70,000 bonus miles and a $50 statement credit after spending $2,000 in purchases on your new Card in your first 3 months.
+Offer Ends 4/28/21. $99 annual fee, waived the first year (see rates and fees)

 Here’s our Delta SkyMiles review.